Skip to main content

 Eating too many ultra-processed foods

-It’s thought that ultra-processed foods indirectly increase cancer risks because they’re often high in salt, sugar and saturated fats and if eaten too much can cause weight gain.
+Ultra-processed foods can indirectly increase cancer risk because they’re often high in salt, sugar and saturated fats, and eating too much can cause weight gain.

 In turn, being overweight and obese increases the risk of 13 different types of cancers.

-Try this tip: Make extra portions when you’re cooking from scratch, then freeze them so that you have healthy meals when you don’t have time to cook.
+Try this tip: Make extra portions when cooking from scratch and freeze them for healthy meals when you're short on time.

 Not finding time for physical activity